-To be on the spectrum of the narcissist personality disorder, people would need at least five of the nine characteristics—one of those Requires excessive admiration, identity often comes from borrowed dreams of those around them, needing a constant supply of attention to regulating their self-esteem.
+To be on the spectrum of the narcissist personality disorder, people would need at least five of the nine characteristics—one of those is Requires excessive admiration.
+Identity often comes from borrowed dreams of those around them, needing a constant supply of attention to regulating their self-esteem.

 The others are:-